-The Lightstream mSOC[TM] cloud-delivered solution enables the outsourcing of all operational end-to-end cybersecurity management including prevention, detection, response, and recovery/remediation as well as some aspects of compliance.
-The Lightstream Security Operations Center becomes the customer's 24x7 SOC, strengthening our customer's cyber security operations by adding automated prevention, continuous threat monitoring, and orchestrated response all from our expert analysts.
+The Lightstream mSOCTM cloud-delivered solution enables the outsourcing of all operational end-to-end cybersecurity management including prevention, detection, response, and recovery/remediation as well as some aspects of compliance.
+The Lightstream Security Operations Center becomes the Customer's 24x7 SOC, strengthening our customer's cyber security operations by adding automated prevention, continuous threat monitoring, and orchestrated response all from our expert analysts.

-4.1 The Lightstream mSOC[TM] solution
+4.1 The Lightstream mSOCTM solution

-The Lightstream mSOC[TM] Security Operations Center Platform integrates comprehensive security technologies, including:
+The Lightstream mSOCTM Security Operations Center Platform integrates comprehensive security technologies, including:

-- EventFlowTM intelligent threat management
+- EventFlow[TM] intelligent threat management

 - Automated, dynamic playbooks

 - Policy management

 - Orchestration and automation

 - Customer dashboard and communications portal

 Next-generation firewalls, various in-line security devices, as well as endpoint and cloud-based technologies provide continuous prevention, detection, and automated response functions.
-As they do this, they generate events, alarms, and alerts forwarded in real-time to the mSOC[TM] Platform.
-Lightstream's mSOC platform enriches, correlates, and filters events to make high-confidence determinations on events that impact a company's security posture.
+As they do this, they generate events, alarms, and alerts forwarded in real-time to the mSOCTM Platform.
+Lightstream's mSOC platform enriches, correlates, and filters events to make high-confidence determinations on events that impact your security posture.
 Rather than focusing on events, Lightstream's mSOC focuses on adversary and attacker activity to understand when events become incidents.